tpm2-software/tpm2-totp/man/tpm2-totp.1.md

     Display the date/time of the TOTP calculation (commands: calculate)

   * `-T <tcti-name>[:<tcti-config>]`, `--tcti <tcti-name>[:<tcti-config>]`:
-    Select the TCTI to use.
-The raw *tcti-name* is used to load a dynamic TCTI interface using *dlopen(3)*.
-If present, the option config *tcti-config* is passed verbatim to the chosen TCTI.
+    Select the TCTI to use. *tcti-name* is the name of the TCTI library.
+    If present, the configuration string *tcti-config* is passed verbatim to the chosen TCTI library.

     The TCTI can additionally be specified using the environment variable `TPM2TOTP_TCTI`.
 If both the command line option and the environment